code-professor/tiktok-report-tool/README.md

 _ CLONING METHOD

-sessions and proxies are also needed
+sessions and good proxies are also needed

 You'll learn more once you get to my inbox